remarshal-project/remarshal/README.md

 ### Starlark transforms

-You can transform the data between decoding and encoding using a [Starlark](https://github.com/bazelbuild/starlark) expression or program.
+You can transform the data between decoding and encoding using a Starlark expression or program.
-Starlark is a small, sandboxed Python-like language with no filesystem, network, or subprocess access.
+[Starlark](https://laurent.le-brun.eu/blog/an-overview-of-starlark) is a small, sandboxed Python-like language with no filesystem, network, or subprocess access.

-Pass code to Remarshal with `--starlark` or read it from a file with `--starlark-file`.
+Pass Starlark code to Remarshal with `--starlark` or use `--starlark-file` to read it from a file.
 The two options are mutually exclusive.
 The decoded input is bound to the name `data`.

-If the argument to `--starlark` parses as a single Starlark expression, its value becomes the new document.
+If the argument to `--starlark` parses as a single Starlark expression, the value of the expression becomes the new document.
-Otherwise, it is treated as a program that must assign the new document to a top-level name `result`.
+Otherwise, the argument is treated as a program.
+A Starlark program in Remarshal must assign the new document to the top-level name `result`.
 A `--starlark-file` is always treated as a program.

 ```sh